ohikhatemenG/Project-Operationalizing-Machine-Learning-a-Model/README.md

 (3).
 Interactive based: It is use for local  deployment and experimentation

-# Registered Dataset
+# Registered Datasets

-I navigated to the left of the virtual Machine (VM) and clicked on Dataset section and selected Registered dataset, clicked create and selected web file for store my dataset
+I navigated to the left of the Virtual Machine (VM) and I clicked on Dataset section and selected Registered datasets, clicked create and selected web file for storage of dataset
 <img src="https://github.com/ohikhatemenG/Project-Operationalizing-Machine-Learning-a-Model/blob/main/Dataset1.png"/>

 # Auto ML Model